popcodeorg/popcode/README.md

 You can try out Learnpad at [`http://learnpad.herokuapp.com`](http://learnpad.herokuapp.com).

+Try doing something wrong.
+The main emphasis of this project is giving feedback on code problems that novice users can understand.

 ## Features ##

 * Edit HTML, CSS, and JavaScript in the browser; in-browser preview updates as